Citanest Forte Dental Injection

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration.

-The specific quantitative composition of each available injection is shown in Table 1.
+The specific quantitative composition is shown in Table 1.

 Citanest Forte Dental Injection - Clinical Pharmacology